-These neutrinos will cross a fireball medium before being released and therefore the effective potential must be used in order to perform the propagation neutrino properties in both regimes.
-It is important to notice that since neutrinos are already polarized into incoherent mass eigenstates after leaving the high--density source, then the neutrino oscillation phenomenon in vacuum are suppressed \citep{lun01,rom15,smi05,kne08}.
+These neutrinos will cross a fireball medium before being released, and therefore the effective potential must be used to perform the propagation neutrino properties in both regimes.
+It is important to notice that since neutrinos are already polarized into incoherent mass eigenstates after leaving the high-density source, then the neutrino oscillation phenomenon in a vacuum is suppressed \citep{lun01,rom15,smi05,kne08}.
 For that reason, this effect will no longer be considered in this work.
-In this manner, the neutrino expected ratio on Earth will only be determined by the outgoing flavor ratio after neutrino oscillations take place within the source.
+In this manner, the neutrino expected ratio on Earth will only be determined by the outgoing flavor ratio after neutrino oscillations occur within the source.
 Thus, considering both magnetic field scenarios, we first compute the transition probabilities from Equation (\ref{ozzie}) using in the first case, the effective potential in the weak limit with $B=10^{12}$ G and in the second case, the potential in the strong limit with $B=10^{16}$ G. In both scenarios, we consider a medium with $r=10^7$ cm, $T=1$ MeV, $\mu=1$ keV and $\varphi=0^\circ$.
-These results allow us to obtain, in each case, the neutrino flavor ratio on Earth as a function of neutrino energies within MeV--range which we show in Figure (\ref{probas1}).\\
+These results allow us to obtain, in each case, the neutrino flavor ratio on Earth as a function of neutrino energies within MeV--range, which we show in Figure \ref{probas1}.\\

-We found again the same strong dependence of the magnetic field.
-For instance, we can see that the ratio remains constant during the propagation when we considered a magnetic field of $B=10^{12}$ G despite of the energies regarded in our calculations, while during a BNS merger, the flavor ratio is fluctuating for several neutrino energies.
-In other words, our estimates show that if we detect MeV--neutrinos for the same source with a flavor variation for different energies, we can assure that the merger took place within an environment without any amplification of the magnetic field, but in the opposite case, if we always detect the same proportion even for different energies, we can determine that the magnetic field did not have any influence during the coalescence and, therefore, the central engine turns out to be a black hole and a neutron star.\\